 Remote Desktop – Connecting to your Tarleton Windows PC from home

 If you are working from home on a personal computer and would like to remote into your Tarleton computer, you will need to do some preparation ahead of time.
 In this guide, we will walk you through this process.
-This guide assumes you have already been setup in DUO.
+This guide assumes you have already been set up in Microsoft Authenticator.

 If you are using your own personal computer and would like to “remote” in to your Tarleton computer, there are a handful of steps you must follow to both prepare for that environment and also execute each time you connect remotely to your Tarleton computer.
 The Quick Steps below outline the process.